zac-heisey/murray-lampert/index.md

   desc: I've worked with Gregg and Murray Lampert over the past 15 years and I've always been impressed with their honesty and professionalism.
 They treat each project with a personal touch.
 - name: Lance
   location: San Diego
-  desc: Greg is a very kind person and extremely knowledgeable in all areas of construction.
+  desc: Gregg is a very kind person and extremely knowledgeable in all areas of construction.
 I recommend him and the team at Murray Lampert to anyone in need of quality construction services.
 ---